rust-lang/style-team/nightly-style-procedure.md

-The style guide may or may not prescribe formatting behavior for nightly syntax in preparation for a feature's eventual stabilization or to reflect actual the behavior implemented by rustfmt around nightly syntax, but that behavior is not binding until the feature is stabilized.
+The style guide may or may not prescribe formatting behavior for nightly syntax in the "nightly" chapter in preparation for a feature's eventual stabilization or to reflect actual the behavior implemented by rustfmt around nightly syntax.
+This behavior is not binding until the feature is stabilized and the text is moved into the appropriate section of the style guide.

 Initial PR(s) implementing new syntax filed against rust-lang/rust should generally leave the rustfmt subtree untouched.
 In cases that that need to